indrayam/coding-nerd-notes/kotlin/README.md

 ## Software Delivery
 - Use an IDE (JetBrains-based or VSCode)
-- CI/CD Pipeline (Code, Build, Artifact, Deploy)
+- CI/CD Pipeline: Git, Gradle, Jenkins, Artifactory, Spinnaker
 - Containerized (or Serverless) Package
 - Deploy to a Container Orchestrator (or Serverless) Platform